Get married or form a civil partnership

 You must give notice at least 29 calendar days before your ceremony.
 You must hold your ceremony within 12 months of giving notice.

 You are able to book notice appointments up to nine months before your ceremony date.
+We have six week booking slots.

 You must sign a legal statement at your local register office to say you intend to get married or form a civil partnership.
 This is known as giving notice.